agnescameron/teaching-site/_posts/hunter/2020-02-03-the-vanilla-web.md

   [html energy](http://html.energy)
   [form art](https://sites.rhizome.org/anthology/form-art-competition.html)

 ### in class tutorial:
 shuffling the class! arrays, loops and basic DOM manipulation

 ### in class assignment:
 Every group gets a different pack of cards.
 Together, come up with algorithms for sorting, dealing and arranging them, and act them out.
 Write the algorithm down and give it to another group.

 These algorithms must be written in pseudocode: you could concievably adapt this to write for a computer without much effort.
+If you want to 'remember' things, they must get stored somewhere (you can use a piece of paper...)
 In all situations, you should seek to perform the 'algorithm' in the fewest possible moves.
 Ace is high.

 **first task**
 Deal out the whole deck, sorting into red and black.

 **second task**
 Perform a [faro shuffle](https://en.wikipedia.org/wiki/Faro_shuffle) on the deck.
 This is a shuffling technique where the deck is split exactly in half, and the cards are then alternated perfectly.

 **third task**
 Deal 5 cards each to 4 players, without dealing any spades.

 **fourth task**
 Deal two hands of 5 cards each: one hand will have only cards lower than the first card dealt to that hand.
 The other will have only cards higher than the first card to that hand.

 **fifth task**
 Deal out four hands of 5 cards each.
 Each hand should contain at least one pair.
+Try and do this in the minimum number of cards.

 ### assignment:
 *due {{page.assignment-due}}*<br>